jheled/biopy/doc/pup.rst

 | $ ``otool --progress ...``
 | $ ``otool --progress --progress ...``

 Advanced options:
 -----------------

 ::

   The search for matching sequences during declutter are terminated after N failures.
-Increasing the limit increases the search sensitivity and increasing running time cost.
+Increasing the limit increases the search sensitivity but runs slower.
 You probably want to keep this under 40.

 | ``--terminate-search-count N[=20]``

 ::

-  Control saving of pairwise distances during forest building.
-Those saved distances can save time if the program is unexpectedly terminated during the second stage.
-The default is 'compressed-fast', equivalent to compressing with 'gzip -1 ...'.
+  Controls saving of pairwise distances during forest building.
+Those saved distances will speed up a restart in case of an unexpectedly termination during the second stage.
+The default is 'compressed-fast', equivalent to compressing with 'gzip -1'.
 Set to 'no' to disable saving.
-The distance files, '*.dists.gz', can be safely deleted at the end of the run.
+The distance files, '*.dists.gz', can be safely deleted after completion.

 | ``--save-distances no|plain|compressed-fast|compressed-normal|compressed-best``